 - You're going to live in the home you're buying, or build a home to live in on the land you're buying

 - The property or land is in New Zealand

-- You're a first-time property or land owner – even if you've owned property before, you may still be eligible to withdraw your savings if Housing New Zealand decides that you’re in the same financial position as a first home buyer
+- You're a first-time property or land owner – though even if you've owned property before, you may still be eligible to withdraw your savings if Kainga Ora decides that you’re in the same financial position as a first home buyer

 - It's the first time you've made a KiwiSaver withdrawal to buy a home.

-By meeting the criteria above, you’ll be able to use your KiwiSaver savings to put toward the purchase of your first home.
-You'll need to leave a minimum balance of $1,000 in your KiwiSaver account and you cannot withdraw any amount transferred from an Australian complying superannuation fund.
+By meeting the criteria above, you’ll be able to use your KiwiSaver investment to put toward the purchase of your first home.
+You'll need to leave a minimum balance of $1,000 in your KiwiSaver investment and you cannot withdraw any amount transferred from an Australian complying superannuation fund.

-Housing New Zealand administer this grant.
-You can check with Housing New Zealand to see if you are eligible.
+Kianga Ora administer this grant, so check with them to see if you are eligible.
 Income caps, house price caps and other criteria apply.

 Assistance from us to help secure your first home is usually free to you, as we will be paid by the lender.
-So that you know our Authorised Financial Advisers (in this instance often referred to as a mortgage broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
-They also have no incentive to promote one product over another.
+So that you know our financial advisers (in this instance often referred to as a mortgage broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
+They also have no incentive to promote one lender over another.